How a Bear Skull Proved Romans Used Brown Bears in Arena Fights

-Bears in Ancient Roman ArenasAccording to the Daily Mail, archaeologists in Serbia have uncovered the first archaeological evidence that used brown bears in their bloody spectacles.
+Bears in Ancient Roman ArenasAccording to the Daily Mail, archaeologists in Serbia have uncovered the first archaeological evidence that brown bears were used in Roman arena spectacles.
 The skull of a bear, marked by a spear wound, was found near the ruins of an amphitheater in the city of Viminacium, an ancient military center of the Roman Empire.

 The study revealed that the bear suffered a fracture to its frontal bone, which became infected and ultimately led to its death at around six years of age.